 Guidelines for Faculty: Accommodating Religious Observance

-As a non-sectarian institution, Allegheny College affirms the variety of religious faiths represented within our community and supports individuals’ personal practice and expression of religion.
+As a non-sectarian institution, Allegheny College affirms the variety of religions represented within our community and supports individual and group ritual practice.
 We urge flexibility and consideration of religious practice in both curricular and co-curricular planning.

-The dates for religious holy days that members of our community may be observing are listed below, with descriptions and suggested accommodations related to coursework, dietary restrictions, and liturgical practice.
-Please contact the Spiritual and Religious Life Office for additional information, or with suggestions of other steps that can help foster respect for religious difference in our community.
+The dates for religious holy days that members of our community may be observing are listed below, with descriptions and suggested accommodations related to coursework, dietary restrictions, and ritual practice.
+Please contact the Spiritual and Religious Life Office for additional information, or with suggestions of other steps that can help foster respect for religious diversity in our community.

 Jewish holidays begin on sundown of the first day listed.